-Note) VREF-GND: Connect the capacitor in necessary depending on the usage environment.
-To set the VREF voltage using a voltage divider from VCC, please set it so that the resistance between VCC and GND is in the range of $10k\Omega$ to $30k\Omega$.

-Note) The values shown in the table is for reference only, therefore components outside the recommended range can also be used, depending on the motor load condition and the design pattern of the PCB.
+- Note) VREF-GND: The voltage for VREF can be set using a resistance divider from VCC.
+If you wish to use a voltage divider for VREF, please set the resistance (between VCC and GND) in a range of $10k\Omega$ to $30k\Omega$. - Note) The values shown in the table is for reference only, therefore components outside the recommended range can also be used, depending on the motor load condition and the design pattern of the PCB.